Security of AI Agents: Introduction

 \section{Introduction}

 AI agents are robots in cyberspace, executing tasks on behalf of their users.
-To understand their user's command, they send the input prompts as requests to foundation AI models, such as large language models (LLMs).
-The responses generated by the model may contain the final actions of the agent or further instructions.
+To understand their user's command, they send the input prompts as requests to foundation models, such as large language models (LLMs).
+The responses generated by the model may contain the actions to be executed or further instructions.
 To execute the \emph{actions}, the agent invokes \emph{tools}, which may run local computations or send requests to remote hosts, such as querying search engines.
-The tools output results and feedback to the AI model for the next round of actions.
+The tools output results and feedback to the LLM for the next round of actions.
 By invoking tools, AI agents are granted the ability to interact with the real world.
-Since AI agents depend on their AI model to understand user input and environment feedback and generate actions to use tools, we say that the AI model is the backbone of the agent.
+Since AI agents depend on their LLM to understand user input and environment feedback and generate actions to use tools, we say that the LLM is the backbone of the agent.
 We summarize the basic architecture of LLM-based AI agents in \autoref{fig:agent_overview}.
-Traditional agents operate on pre-defined rules \cite{castelfranchi1998modelling,wilkins2014practical} or reinforcement learning models~\cite{isbell2001social}, making them hard to generalize to new tasks and different tools.
+Traditional agents operate on pre-defined rules~\cite{wilkins2014practical} or reinforcement learning~\cite{isbell2001social}, making them hard to generalize to new tasks and different tools.
 LLM-based AI agents, on the contrary, can be practical in various tasks benefiting from enormous pre-training knowledge and the ability to read tool documentation as additional prompts.
 We use the term \emph{AI agent} to denote all LLM-based agents in this paper.

-Over the years, AI agents have showcased their outstanding performance on tasks including but not limited to writing shell scripts to interact with operating systems, querying databases, shopping and browsing on the web, and playing video games \cite{yao2022webshop,park2023generative,zhou2023webarena,liu2023agentbench}.
-Agent-based personal assistants are also gaining popularity in society, for example, Microsoft~\cite{semantic_kernel,copilot} and HuggingFace~\cite{hfagents}.
-Overall, AI agents are a promising step forward toward the goal of robots with artificial general intelligence (AGI).
+Over the years, AI agents have showcased their outstanding performance on tasks including but not limited to writing shell scripts to interact with operating systems, querying databases, shopping and browsing on the web, playing video games, and robots manipulation~\cite{yao2022webshop,liu2024agentbench,zhou2024webarena,park2023generative}.
 Despite their popularity, existing research and development of AI agents failed to take into account their potential vulnerabilities.
-In traditional computing systems, security is guarded by three properties: confidentiality, integrity, and availability.
-Each of these properties faces unique challenges in AI agent usage.
+In traditional computing systems, security is guarded by three properties: confidentiality, integrity, and availability, each of these faces unique challenges.